Revisiting David Lee Roth’s First Solo Tour

 The Eat 'Em and Smile tour played more than 100 dates before concluding on Feb.
 22, 1987, at Denver's McNichols Arena.
 No official footage from this tour has ever been released, though (as you can see above) there's a good-quality fan-shot version of the entire Nov.
 1, 1986, Montreal show available online.

-This would be the only tour to feature the original David Lee Roth band, as Sheehan departed shortly after the release of Roth's second solo album, 1988's poppier, keyboard-heavy Skyscraper.
+This would be the only tour to feature the original David Lee Roth band.
+Sheehan left soon after the release of Roth's second solo album, 1988's poppier, keyboard-heavy Skyscraper.
 He later told Fullinbloom Music that he and the singer had creatively gone down "two separate paths.
 I wanted a different style of music -- more like Eat 'Em and Smile."

 In 2015, Sheehan, Vai and Bissonette announced a one-off reunion show in Los Angeles, with Steel Panther singer Ralph Saenz, to celebrate the 30th anniversary of Eat 'Em and Smile.
-But when word leaked that Roth, who had returned to Van Halen nearly a decade earlier, would actually take the mic with his former band for a couple of songs, thousands of people attempted to get into the tiny club, forcing the fire marshal to shut the show down before it started.
+But when word leaked that Roth, who had returned to Van Halen nearly a decade earlier, would actually take the mic with his former band for a couple songs, thousands of fans tried to get into the tiny club, forcing the fire marshal to shut the show down before it started.

 Sheehan is still hopeful the group will give the reunion another shot, presumably in a much larger venue.
 “We hope to do it," he said.
 "We don’t know if it will be just for one show.
 Maybe do – who knows? -- Rock In Rio, or do 10 shows somewhere.
 And hoping to do it is not the same as planning to do it.
 We really hope it happens, and Dave was into it.
 He was great.
 We had a great time.
 It was just like the old days.”